Options for Individuals and Families without Health Insurance Coverage

 Starting in 2014, all new individual health insurance plans, whether sold inside or outside the Marketplace, cannot deny coverage, charge more, or refuse to cover treatments because you or someone in your family has diabetes.

-Due to a federal announcement in late 2013, some people may be able to reenroll in the individual health insurance policy they had in 2013 for an additional year.
-However, the insurance policy will not provide all of the rights and protections that new individual policies sold inside and outside the Marketplace must follow in 2014.
-Financial help to purchase a plan is only available in the Marketplace.
+Due to a federal announcement in 2014, some people may be able to continue to reenroll for a few more years in the individual health insurance policy they had before 2014.
+However, the insurance policy will not provide all of the rights and protections that new individual policies sold inside and outside the Marketplace must follow starting in 2014.

 For Information about job-based coverage and what to do if you lose your job, see our fact sheet about employer-sponsored insurance or visit www.healthcare.gov.